andrewjwaggoner/nvim-config/README.md

 ## What Is This?

 This is my person neovim configuration.
-It used to be based on Glepnir's configuration, but I've since rewritten it from scratch.

 ## Structure
 ```
 ├── init.lua
+├── README.md                  this document
 ├── lazy-lock.lua              version locks packages, should be in source control
-├── plugin
 ├── lua
-│   ├── snippets
+│   ├── snippets               this folder houses all of the snippets for luasnip
+│   │   ├─ ...
 │   ├── config                 this folder houses all of our setup functions
+│   │   ├─ ...
 │   ├── options.lua            vim options
-│   ├── plugins.lua            plugin manager
+│   ├── plugins.lua            plugin manager setup, auto loads config
 │   ├── autocommands.lua       your custom autocommands go here
 │   └── mappings.lua           your keymaps go here
 ```
 A nice structure, right?
 Looks complicated?
 Obviously, since it's Neovim, you can delete literally ANYTHING you'd like!
 This structure is mostly for organization, and I've tried to keep it idiomatic, so looking at other configs and examples should be straightforward.

 ### Plugins I'm Using